elliottwa9/elliottwa.github.io/_pages/about.md

 Hello, I'm Elliott, a Business Economics student at UC Irvine. <br>
 <br>
 Please excuse the lack of anything on here.
-I still have very limited coding experience, and am using this to tinker and display some of my work. <br>
+I'm still learning and am using this to tinker and display some of my work. <br>
 <br>
 Hopefully in the future there will be more substance as I get better. <br>
 <br>